genglongling/SagaLLM/README.md

 ---
 ### **3️⃣ Import Saga Library**
-(Optional) You can execute transaction using sage:
+You can execute transaction using sage:

   ```